giulianopz/lfcs/domains/6-storage-management/i.md

 >sammy     --     40K    100M    110M             13     0     0
 ```

-In this instance we’re generating a report for the / root filesystem.
+In this instance we're generating a report for the / root filesystem.
 The `-s` command tells repquota to use human-readable numbers when possible.
 There are a few system users listed, which probably have no quotas set by default.
 Our user sammy is listed at the bottom, with the amounts used and soft and hard limits.

 Also note the `Block grace time: 7days` callout, and the `grace` column.
 If our user was over the soft limit, the grace column would show how much time they had left to get back under the limit.